lushihui51/Financials/README.md

 # Financials
-Handy tools to track your financials
+Handy tools to track your financials.